 Professional Asbestos, Lead, and Mold Surveys in Portland and Beyond

-JSE Labs is a trusted provider of environmental consulting, surveys, testing, and analysis for government agencies, commercial buildings, health institutions, schools, and research facilities.
+JSE Labs is a trusted provider of environmental consulting, surveys, and analysis for government agencies, commercial buildings, health institutions, schools, and research facilities.
 Our decades of experience and state-of-the-art laboratory allow us to provide unmatched expertise, accuracy, and guidance to our partners.

 If you’re in need of environmental consulting or require a mold, lead, or asbestos survey, don’t hesitate to contact us.
 We look forward to working with you.